-Here, the duty to charge a reasonable amount is even greater than in Johnston because the testimony being requested is of plaintiff's own physician.
+Here, the situation is further exasperated by the fact that the testimony being requested is of plaintiff's own physician.
 It is axiomatic to state that a physician has a greater duty of care to his own patient than to those opposed to him in litigation.
-Moreover, similar to the situation in Johnston, an excessive amount would effectively undermine, if not eliminate, plaintiff's case and thus, would be highly prejudicial.
+Similar to the situation in Johnston, an excessive amount would effectively eliminate plaintiff's case by denying the plaintiff valuable testimony.
+Therefore, a physician's fee must not stand as a barrier to plaintiff's case and such exorbitant fees are not only highly prejudicial, but clearly against the weight of New Jersey law.
+Physicians-Duty-to-Cooperate-in-Litigation3.wpd